 The vision our client and partners had was exceptionally unique from legal, technical, and practical perspectives.
 A steering committee of multiple stakeholders was tasked to lead the charge.

 Our priority was to ensure we worked as collaboratively, smartly, and efficiently as possible to deliver a beautiful building for Calgary.
 We considered the client’s desired acoustics, angles, and dynamic uses to ensure the striking flow of the building design and its multiple elements could be expressed architecturally.

 Since the project was collaborative, with multiple design teams at the table using multiple tools, we needed to ensure any technical drawing software was consistent across the board.
 Our team helped merge design plans together into one cohesive package.

 Kasian made an unequivocal commitment to help us make this work.
-They cared and we knew it.
+They cared and we knew it.”

 President and CEO of National Music Centre

-The design of the building is holistically inspired by Canada’s landscape and this is reflected throughout the exterior design.
+As envisioned by Allied Works, the design of the building is holistically inspired by Canada’s landscape and this is reflected throughout the exterior design.
 The curvature of the building is akin to Alberta’s rolling foothills, and the windows reflect the Rocky Mountains.